apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 - `AbstractAuthorizableAction`: abstract base implementation that doesn't perform any action.
 - `DefaultAuthorizableActionProvider`: default action provider service that allows to enable the built-in actions provided with oak.
 - `CompositeActionProvider`: Allows to aggregate multiple provider implementations.

+#### Changes wrt Jackrabbit 2.x

+- actions no longer operate on JCR API but rather on the Oak API direct.
+- provider interface simplifies pluggability

 #### Built-in AuthorizableAction Implementations